 Our senior secured, multi-currency Credit Facility provides us with \$375,000,000 in total availability, consisting of \$275,000,000 of revolving loan commitments and \$100,000,000 of term loan commitments.
 Non-extending lender commitments of \$245,000,000 matured on December 6, 2010.
 The Credit Facility is secured by substantially all of the assets in the Company's portfolio, including cash and cash equivalents.
 The Credit Facility has a stated maturity date of December 6, 2013 and the interest rate applicable to borrowings thereunder is generally LIBOR plus an applicable spread of either 3.00% or 3.25% for revolving loans, based on a pricing grid depending on the Company's credit rating, and LIBOR plus 3.00% for term loans.
 The Credit Facility does not contain a LIBOR floor requirement.
 At December 31, 2010, the effective LIBOR spread under the Credit Facility was 3.17%.
 Term loan commitments under the Credit Facility have been fully drawn and, once repaid, may not be reborrowed.
 The Credit Facility also includes an "accordion" feature that allows the Company, under certain circumstances, to increase the size of the Credit Facility by up to an additional \$275,000,000 of revolving loan commitments and \$250,000,000 of term loan commitments.
-The Credit Facility is used to supplement the Company's equity capital to make additional portfolio investments and \$250,000,000 of term loan commitments.
+The Credit Facility is used to supplement the Company's equity capital to make additional portfolio investments and for other general corporate purposes.
 At December 31, 2010, we had \$170,000,000 drawn and outstanding under the Credit Facility, with \$205,000,000 available to us, subject to compliance with customary affirmative and negative covenants, including the maintenance of a minimum stockholders' equity, the maintenance of a ratio of not less than 200% of total assets (less total liabilities other than indebtedness) to total indebtedness, and restrictions on certain payments and issuance of debt.
-In addition, borrowings under the Credit Facility (and the incurrence of certain other permitted debt) are subject to compliance with al borrowing base that applies different adv
+In addition, borrowings under the Credit Facility (and the incurrence of certain other permitted debt) are subject to compliance with a borrowing base that applies different advance rates to different types of assets in the Company's portfolio.
+At December 31, 2010, we were in compliance with all financial and operational covenants required by the Credit Facility.